Xitog/hamill/README.md

    * ``DEFAULT_PAR_CLASS=cls`` specify the default class of the paragraphes
    * ``DEFAULT_FIND_IMAGE=path`` specifiy a default directory where to find the included images
 * You can display the value of a variable by using ``$$NEXT_PAR_ID$$``
+* A variable cannot have the same name as a predefined constant.

 <p align="center">
  <a href="#summary">Back to summary</a>